HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="video-preload-values.png",
   caption="Video preload values.",
-  description="A bar chart showing the prevalence of the various preload attribute values, on desktop and mobile, in both 2020 and 2021. `auto` was used in 36.0% of preload attributes in 2020 on desktop, falling to 22.8% in 2021.
-On mobile, `auto` fell from 27.0% to 17.8%. `metadata` was used in 24.0% of preload attribuets on desktop in 2020, rising slightly to 25.5% in 2021.
-On mobile, `metadata` usage rose from 33.0% to 36.1%.
-The `none` value was present in 33.0% of preload attributes on desktop in 2020, rising to 45.9% in 2021.
-On mobile, usage also rose, from 33.0% to 39.5%.
-Finally, 4.0% of preload attributes were present but left blank on desktop in 2020 barely changing to 4.1% in 2021, and on mobile this was 5.0% in 2020 and 4.6% in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=151055771&format=interactive", sheets_gid="1624656886", sql_file="video_preload_values.sql"
+  description="A bar chart showing the prevalence of the various preload attribute values, on desktop and mobile, in both 2020 and 2021.
+Preload was not used for 50.6% of videos on desktop in 2020, compared to 54.4% in 2021, with the mobile numbers being 59.2% and 58.8% respectively.
+The value `none` was used on 19.8% of videos on desktop in 2020 droping to 18.1% in 2021, for mobile the drop was smaller from 16.8% to 16.7%.
+The value `auto` was used on 16.6% of videos on desktop, dropping to 12.9%	for 2021, with the mobile drop being from 13.7% to 12.0%. `metadata` was used on 10.1% of videos on desktop in 2020 rising to 11.8% in 2021, and on mobile there was a similar rise from 8.0% to 10.1%.
+No value was set for 1.8% of desktop videos in 2020, 1.7% of desktop videos in 2021, 1.5% of mobile videos in 2020 and 1.6% of mobile videos in 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=151055771&format=interactive", sheets_gid="1624656886", sql_file="video_preload_values.sql"